FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 **The Pattern**

-We have applied the **MVC** (Model-view-controller) pattern.
+We have applied the **MVC** (Model-game.view-controller) pattern.
 This pattern allowed us to separate all classes in 3 different groups, one for each part of the project.

 **Implementation**